Professor Christian Brand

 Knowledge exchange project addressing the need of sustainable transport and health organisations at national and international levels to develop evidence-based strategies, policies and delivery programmes for future active travel development.
 Funded by EPSRC Impact Accelerator Account.
 2014-2015.
 PI: Prof Christian Brand.

 Towards an integrated carbon and health economic assessment tool (C+HEAT) for walking and cycling

 Proof of concept project that explored, developed and tested a novel carbon economic assessment tool for measuring and valuing the carbon savings of increasing population level walking and cycling.
 Funded by OUP John Fell Fund.
 2013-2014.
 Co-I: Prof Christian Brand.

 Real-time vehicle monitoring for energy efficiency in transport

 Proof of concept project that designed, created and tested a number of novel in-journey engine-monitoring systems for better energy efficiency in car use.
 Funded by OUP John Fell Fund.
 2014.
-PI: Dr Nick Eyre, with Dr Christian Brand and Dr Russell Layberry.
+PI: Prof Nick Eyre, with Prof Christian Brand and Dr Russell Layberry.

 Integrated travel emissions profiles

 Developed and deployed so-called Integrated Travel Emissions Profiles covering annual travel activity and emissions of greenhouse gases and local air pollutants at the households and individuals levels.
 The results were widely reported in the international media, including New York Times, BBC News and The Guardian.
 Funded by ESRC.
 2004-2006.
 Co-I Prof Christian Brand.